LexViper/StoryWeaver-Chatbot/README.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details (create a `LICENSE` file if not present).

-## Acknowledgments
-- Inspired by *The Wizard of Oz* by L. Frank Baum and interactive storytelling concepts.
-- Built with support from xAI’s Grok 3 and the Hugging Face `transformers` community.